- Kanto YU6 Review: How Good Are These Speakers? - May 29, 2023

 Really these speakers are very versatile and can be used for a variety of purposes.
 They work great as a computer speaker set up, as a bookshelf system, or even just for use with your TV.
 A bit on the expensive side but worth it for what you get.

-We had a look at the A5+ speakers in depth before, if you want to read our previous review you can do so here.
+We had a look at the A5+ speakers in depth before, so feel free to check that out.

 Answer: No. They don’t come with a stand but it is recommended you get one so the speakers are titled which will provide a better sound experience.

 Question: Can I use any subwoofer with the Audioengine A2+ speakers?

 Answer: You should be able to use any subwoofer with these speakers.
 However, they are quite small and designed for compact spaces.
 A smaller and less powerful subwoofer would work better with these speakers.

 Question: Can I connect the Audioengine A2+ speakers to a games console?

 Answer: Even though there is USB connectivity with these speakers, the recommended setup is to connect your games console to your TV via an HDMI connection and then connect the speakers directly to your TV.

 Question: Does the Audioengine A2+ speakers have a warranty?

 Answer: Yes.
 You get a 3-year warranty with these speakers.